linux-system-roles/cockpit/README.md

 ```

     cockpit_enabled: yes
-Boolean falg to control if Cockpit is enabled to start automatically at boot (default yes).
+Boolean variable to control if Cockpit is enabled to start automatically at boot (default yes).

     cockpit_started: yes
-Boolean falg to control if Cockpit should be started/running (default yes).
+Boolean variable to control if Cockpit should be started/running (default yes).

 ## Example Playbooks
 The most simple example.